Connect with others who understand.

 3. Social Skills Training

 SST can be done individually, with family members, or in a group setting — but the group approach is the most common.
 Groups of people living with schizophrenia — usually four to 12 — meet regularly with one or two therapists during which they learn and improve social abilities.
-The therapist may employ strategies such as leading role-playing exercises and showing video examples to help participants develop and improve their skills.
+The therapist may use strategies such as leading role-playing exercises and showing video examples to help participants develop and improve their skills.

 4. Vocational Rehabilitation